Presented in no particular order. :)

 Fixing the backup process

-- Took a retired laptop, installed Linux which doesn't really have a file size limit.
-Mounted one of the filesystems on to the HP, told the HP to save backups there at night, wrote a script to compress and generate checksums for the backup files, told the HP to then copy those files to tape towards the end of the day.... and then checked the tape to make sure the files were being created properly! :)
+- Took a retired laptop, and installed Linux.
+Mounted one of the laptop's filesystems on to the HP, told the HP to save backups there at night, wrote a script to compress and generate checksums for the backup files, told the HP to then copy those files to tape towards the end of the day.... and then checked the tape to make sure the files were being created properly! :)

 - Had a fellow employee call because they couldn't log in to their computer.
 I walked over, asked her password, and logged right in.
 She was annoyed, I asked her to sit down and try, and I had an "aha" moment... someone had pranked her and switched a couple keycaps on her keyboard... just so happens that 1) one of those was used in her password, and 2) unlike me, she's not a touch typist, so she's hunting and pecking the keycaps, pressing the wrong one.
 I pointed out the problem, had her fix her keycaps and change her password and went back to my office after making her promise not to leave any dead bodies lying around.